bishnusyangja/imdb_quitz/backend/README.md

 - install requirements using `pip install -r requirements.txt` inside your virtual environment
 - run the file as `bash run.sh` to run the project
 - run the file as `bash celery.sh` to run background task
+- run `python migrate.py` to load schema in database

  ### For FrontEnd